 Palestinians line up and wait after Israeli soldiers locked the turnstile, despite the limited traffic.
-Israeli rights group B’Tselem has noted that Qalandiya checkpoint is emblematic of Israel’s human rights violations becoming part of routine life for Palestinians.
+Israeli rights group B’Tselem has noted that Qalandia checkpoint is emblematic of Israeli human rights violations “to the routine life of Palestinians.”

 Rasim Abu Osba’ is visiting a friend who is hospitalized in Jerusalem.
 He hasn’t crossed the checkpoint for five months.
 “The soldiers at the checkpoint do not treat us well.
 If it’s not important I would never go through this checkpoint,” he said.
 Only two family members of his hospitalized friend, who has a West Bank ID, are allowed to visit him.
 His other friends and family members are prohibited from visiting him in Jerusalem.
 “I hope he feels better soon,” Osba’ told Mondoweiss.

 Ali (not pictured) crosses the checkpoint every Friday to pray at Al-Aqsa and sometimes during the week for “business.”
 He says the Israeli soldiers at the checkpoint “like to humiliate the people.”
 However, he has no choice but to endure the harsh treatment because “they do all of this so that we stop going to Jerusalem and stop going to Al-Aqsa.
 So I must continue to go, despite how difficult it is, because this is our land.”